Oregon Information Notice to Owner Form

 Get help filing your Oregon Preliminary Notice

-Parties contracting directly with the property owner, on any residential project or residential improvement priced at more than $1000, are required by the Board of Contractors to deliver an “Information Notice to Owner of Construction Lien” to the property owner before work ever begins at the project.
+Parties contracting directly with the property owner, on any residential project or residential improvement priced at more than $2000 (or becomes over $2K), are required by the Board of Contractors to deliver an “Information Notice to Owner of Construction Lien” to the property owner before work ever begins at the project.
 Original contractors are required to deliver this document, or may lose lien rights.

 Rules and regulations for sending a Oregon Preliminary Notice